Zulu Giant, Starfish Flower, Giant Stapelia, Carrion Flower, Giant Carrion Flower, Toad Plant

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Stapelia gigantea N.E.Br. is the correct and accepted name for this species of Stapelia.
+Stapelia gigantea N.E.Br. is the accepted name for this species of Stapelia.
 It was named and described as such by Nicholas Edward Brown in Gardeners’ Chronicle in 1877.

 I bought five cuttings of Stapelia gigantea from a seller on Ebay from Lousiana.
 He sent seven and they arrived on October 9, 2018.
 He had them listed as Hairy Starfish.
 There are many common names in including Zulu Giant, Starfish Flower, Giant Stapelia, Giant Carrion Flower, and Toad Plant.
 Now and then I read about another common name I haven’t heard of before.